 Earning an online degree in education at Ottawa University prepares you for the in-demand and high calling of being an educator, whether it’s in a traditional classroom or in a myriad of other jobs that an elementary education degree qualifies you for.
-If you aren’t sure what you can do with an accredited online teaching degree, then keep reading to explore some careers options that you may have already thought of, as well as some that might surprise you.
-You will want to keep in mind that earning a Master of Arts in Education is a prerequisite for many education positions.
+If you aren’t sure what you can do with an accredited online teaching degree, then keep reading to explore careers options that you may have already thought of, as well as some that might surprise you!

 This is perhaps the most recognizable job for those with an elementary education degree.
 They may work in public or private schools.
 Their primary duties include creating and implementing engaging lesson plans, setting and enforcing classroom guidelines, observing and evaluating student performance, as well as developing and grading homework and tests.
 Teachers must keep detailed records and communicate regularly with parents regarding their child’s progress.
 Other important skills needed by an elementary school teacher include being patient, practicing empathy, being a strong motivator, identifying learning and behavioral issues, and being a good communicator.
 A bachelor’s degree is the minimum requirement for becoming a kindergarten or elementary school teacher, along with state certification.